Indigo253931/rails-validations-errors/readme.md

 * Display errors to the user
 * Set breakpoints in Rails

-For more chellenges, see the associated [lab](https://github.com/den-wdi-1/rails-validations-errors-lab).
+For more challenges, see the associated [lab](https://github.com/den-wdi-1/rails-validations-errors-lab).

 ## Resources